smogpill/HDK/diet/protein.md

 # Pros
 - The gut can generate CCHa1 when eating a protein-rich diet which helps deep sleep [1]
+- The source of the protein should matter more than the quantity.
+Studies showing high quantity of protein not being great for longevity don't separate bad proteins from good proteins [13]
+- Source of protein is important for young or middle-age people, then when getting older just getting protein whatever the source is enough [13]

 # Cons
 - Hyperprotein diet can damage kidneys if there is ground for kidney problems (hypertension, various kidney diseases, etc.)[2]